Eloy Jiménez Preview, Player Props: White Sox vs. Orioles

-On Monday, Eloy Jimenez (batting .206 in his past 10 games) and the Chicago White Sox face the Baltimore Orioles, whose starting pitcher will be Grayson Rodriguez.
-First pitch is at 7:05 PM ET.
+The Chicago White Sox and Eloy Jimenez (.333 slugging percentage over his past 10 games, including one homer), take on starting pitcher Dean Kremer and the Baltimore Orioles at Oriole Park at Camden Yards, Tuesday at 7:05 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Athletics.
+He had a hitless showing in his last game (0-for-3) against the Orioles.

 Eloy Jiménez Game Info & Props vs. the Orioles